This page has information for people having radiotherapy for advanced prostate cancer.

 - External beam radiotherapy to the prostate may not help men live longer if their prostate cancer has spread to distant bones or organs.

-- If you’re having radiotherapy as a first treatment, you'll need to go to a specialist hospital for treatment daily or weekly for a few weeks.
+- If you’re having radiotherapy as a first treatment, you will need to go to a specialist hospital for treatment daily or weekly for a few weeks.
 This might be difficult if you need to travel far.

 - If you’re having external beam radiotherapy to the prostate, your bowel may need to be empty during each treatment session.
 You may be given medicine to help empty your bowel each day.
 This can take a while to work, and some men find it inconvenient.